brill-software/brill_server/README.md

         brill: TRACE
 ```

-Note that sensitive values such as the database username and password are passed in as OS environment variables.
+Note that sensitive values such as the database username and password are passed in as operating system environment variables.
 These need to
-be configured in you shell or terminal configuration file.
+be configured in the startup script, shell or terminal configuration file.

-#### Property brill.apps.repo.git

-This is the location of the Git Bucket repository that holds the apps pages and resource.
-Only SSH access is supported and this requires a public and private key to exist in the `~/.ssh` directory.
-HTTPS is not supported as this is less secure and would require configuration of a username and password.

-#### Property brill.apps.local.repo.dir

-This is the directory to store a local copy of the repository.
-On start up of the Brill Server for the first time, the repository is cloned from the remote repository.
-On subsequent startups a `git pull` is performed.

-#### Property brill.apps.skip.repo.pull

-The "git pull" on startup can be turned off by setting the `brill.apps.skip.repo.pull` property to `true`.
-It can be used to work offline when there's no internet connection for accessing the remote git repository.
+Hover of each of the values in the **application.yml** file for a description of each values.

+See the [Brill Software Developer Guide](https://www.brill.software/brill_software/developers_guide "Developers Guide") for more details..

 #### Running the spring boot process